jbhopkins/bioxtasraw/docs/source/tutorial/s2_bift.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _bift_tutorial:

-RAW also has a built in method for determining the P(r) function using a Bayesian IFT method.
+RAW has a built in method for determining the P(r) function using a Bayesian IFT method.
 This has the advantage of only have one possible solution.
 More information on this method can be found in the RAW paper and manual and references therein.